After Gynecomastia Surgery Instructions

 Unexplained shortness of breath

-- Usually shortness of breath after breast augmentation is due to the tightness from the implant or post-surgical anxiety.
+Usually shortness of breath after male breast reduction is due to the tightness from the implant or post-surgical anxiety.
 If, however, it becomes significant where you can't catch your breath it is recommended to give us a call.

 Collection of fluid